Destuur/ModForge/Readme.md

 ## Features

 - Import, edit, and create Perks, Buffs, Debuffs, Localizations, and more
+- Mod Management: install mods per drag and drop
+- Configure Mod Loadouts for different Save Files
 - Automatic generation of mod folder structure including official `mod.manifest` file compatible with KCD2 modding tools
 - Export mods as `.pak` files ready to be used in the game
 - Project management with recent mods list for quick access